 Eggnog cookies topped with frosting and gold sprinkles on a serving plate.

-Recently one of my readers sent me this recipe for her famous eggnog cookies.
-I was intrigued, because I love the flavor of eggnog, but I’ve never had it in a baked good.
-Let me just tell you, these cookies have shot to the top of my must-make list.
-They’re perfectly soft with the most creamy and decadent frosting.
-The festive sprinkles really make these cookies a show stopper!
-You’ll be getting a ton of recipe requests when you bring them to your next party.
+One of my readers sent me this recipe for her eggnog cookies.
+I was intrigued, because I love the flavor of eggnog, but I never had it in a baked good.
+Let me just tell you, these cookies shot to the top of my must-make list.

 Butter, sugar and eggs in a mixing bowl.